hegdeswaroop/hegdeswaroop.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a fifth year PhD student in the [Department of Mathematics](https://www.math.uga.edu) at University of Georgia.
 My current research interests are broadly in additive combinatorics, extremal combinatorics and probabilistic methods.
 My advisor is [Giorgis Petridis](https://www.math.uga.edu/directory/people/giorgis-petridis).
-Before coming to UGA, I graduated from the National Institute of Science Education and Research (NISER) Bhubaneswar in India, with an Integrated MSc degree in Mathematics.
+Prior to this, I graduated from the National Institute of Science Education and Research (NISER) Bhubaneswar in India, with an Integrated MSc degree in Mathematics.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.